payal1206/website-2/README.md

 * Create a Database named "mr_liquid_db" and import the given sql file.

-* All the images are re-arranged and named accrodingly.
+* All the images are re-arranged and named accordingly.